How do I tell my boss that he's not motivating his sales staff?

 I don't want to cause conflict.
 I recently went to work in a new small retail business as part of a commissioned sales team.
 I don't want to lose this job as it provides me with flexible hours but this is becoming uncomfortable and frustrating.

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.We have all experienced conflicts that ended with disaster.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »We have all experienced conflicts that ended with disaster.
 However, conflicts can also end on a truly positive note.
 In fact, the act of clearing the air can create commitment and trust.
 Typically though, before you can have a positive outcome from a conflict a very uncomfortable conversation needs to take place.

 Basically, there are two different kinds of conflicts: task conflicts and emotional conflicts.
 Task conflicts center on what to do or how to do it.
 These conflicts often act as catalysts, motivating and inviting us to explore our differences.
 When we set out to resolve our task conflicts by engaging in dialogue and brainstorming we are often able to figure out the best ways to achieve common goals or reach wise decisions.